j-siderius/TinyML-board-documentation/README.md

 | D4 / GPIO13 | SPI MISO |

 The TinyML board can technically be powered through the Expansion Header, but the power should be stable and noise-free **3.3V** only.
 If the external power is fluctuating, the microcontroller could be damaged.
 If it is absolutely nescessary to provide variable external power from another source than USB-C (e.g. from a battery), it is possible to utilise the testpoints GND and VUSB close to the USB-C connector on the board.
 The VUSB testpoint routes the power through the on-board voltage regulator first, which produces clean 3.3V.

-For detailed information about the circuit board, refer to the [Circuit board documentation](/pcb/README.md).

 <div align="center">
     <img src="assets/images/tinyml-board-expansion-annotated.png" alt="TinyML board headers annotated">